Skip to main content

 Key points

 Custom fields let you store any data specific to your business.
-For example, you might create a dropdown field for “Lead Status” with options like Cold Lead, Warm Lead, and Hot Lead.
-These fields can then be used to filter Smart Lists and personalize messages.
+For example, a dropdown field for “Lead Status” with options like Cold Lead, Warm Lead, and Hot Lead — then use these fields to filter Smart Lists and personalize messages.

-The import tool gives you options for how to handle duplicate records — you can choose to skip duplicates, update existing records, or create new records.
-Choose the option that best fits your data situation.
+The import tool gives you options for handling duplicate records — skip duplicates, update existing records, or create new records.
+Choose the option that best fits your situation.

 Key benefits

-• Efficiency: Import a large number of contacts at once, saving time compared to manual entry.
+Import a large number of contacts at once, saving significant time compared to manual entry.

-• Organization: Use Smart Lists to segment your audience and deliver highly targeted, personalized messages.
+Smart Lists segment your audience for highly targeted, personalized messages.

-• Analytics: Importing and organizing contacts gives you data to track campaign performance and engagement trends.
+An organized contact list gives you data to track campaign performance and identify engagement trends.

-• Scalability: A well-structured contact list grows with your business, keeping communication efficient as your audience expands.
+A well-structured contact list grows with your business, keeping communication efficient at any scale.